illinx/sio_local/README.md

 The data for controller 0, w, is in the same position as rumble data in the GBP Rumble protocol, so in that sense it's backward compatible with GBP Rumble.

-Currently, my VBA-M fork always reports all four controllers as connected, and only player 1 can receive rumble.
+Currently, the sio_local VBA-M fork always reports all four controllers as connected, and only player 1 can receive rumble.
 These are due to upstream limitations and they should not affect the GBP version.

 __Individual Game Notes__